mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthAnalysis.md

 ---

 ## AC Power Flow Analysis
-The AC power flow analysis implies the calculation of powers related to buses, powers and currents related to branches, and powers related to generators.
+The AC power flow analysis implies the calculation of powers and currents related to buses and branches, and powers related to generators.
 To perform the AC power flow analysis JuliaGrid provides the following sequence of functions:
 ```julia-repl
 system = powerSystem("case14.h5")
 acModel!(system)